 If Kansas legalizes sports betting (which looks likely based on previous attempts to pass legislation to that effect), FOX Bet will have access to the Kansas market through its agreement with Penn National if the right legislation is passed.
 Penn National operates Hollywood Casino at Kansas Speedway.

 Louisiana has been toying with the idea of sports betting recently and something could very well happen over the next year or so.
 If and when that happens, FOX Bet has market access through Eldorado Resorts and its three Louisiana casinos.

 FOX Bet New Mexico

 A handful of tribal casinos have opened sportsbooks in New Mexico without waiting for the state to pass legislation due to existing gaming compacts that were created long ago allowing the tribes to offer all forms of gaming, including sports betting.

 Penn National operates a commercial casino in New Mexico and will have to wait until new legislation is passed before opening a sportsbook.
 If legislation is passed and if that law includes online betting, Penn National has agreed to grant The Stars Group access if operators are allowed to operate multiple betting sites off a single license.

 FOX Bet also has a pathway to Maine due to the partnership between The Stars Group and Penn National.
-The agreement gives The Stars Group “second skin access” to Maine through Hollywood Casino Bangor if a law is passed authorizing a single operator to launch more than one betting site/app.
+The agreement gives The Stars Group “second skin access” to Maine through Hollywood Casino Bangor if a law is passed authorizing each licensee to launch more than one betting site/app.